-One of the greatest pilots in the history of aviation died this morning, according to reports.
+One of the greatest pilots in the history of aviation died Tuesday morning, according to reports.

 Bob Hoover, a World War II fighter pilot, a former Air Force test pilot, and the chase plane pilot for Chuck Yeager when he broke the sound barrier for the first time, was 94.